giadafranz/giadafranz.github.io/README.md

 ## About me

 I am a C.L.E.
 Moore Instructor at MIT.
-Previously, I completed my Ph.D. in mathematics at ETH Zürich and I graduated in 2018 from University of Pisa and Scuola Normale Superiore.
+Previously, I completed my Ph.D. in Mathematics at ETH Zürich and I graduated in 2018 from University of Pisa and Scuola Normale Superiore.

 My research field is Geometric Analysis.
 More specifically, I focus on the study of Free Boundary Minimal Surfaces.